EJH2/Bot/README.md

 5. **Create a config.**

     On startup for the first time, if the bot doesn't detect a `config.yaml`, it'll auto create one.
 So just run the bot and it'll create a config for you.
+See step 7 on how to start the bot.

 6. **Edit the config.**